Pistonite/botw-ist/packages/manual/src/ist/pe.md

 This section is WIP and may contain inaccurate information.
-If you see any issues, or want to improve this section, please edit [this file](https://github.com/Pistonite/botw-ist/tree/main/packages/manual/src/ist/pe.md) and open a Pull Request
+If you see any issues, or want to improve this section, please edit [this file](https://github.com/Pistonite/botw-ist/tree/main/packages/manual/src/ist/pe.md) and open a Pull Request.
 ```

 **Prompt Entanglement**, or PE, is a glitch that allows you to apply
-a prompt (like "Equip", "Drop", "Hold", etc) to from one item to another item
+a prompt (like "Equip", "Drop", "Hold", etc) from one item to another item
 that is not supposed to have that prompt.
 For example:

 - Holding a Food (only Materials are normally holdable)